Crash Course in C++ Syntax

 Note: The exercises in the Crash Course for C++ Syntax are NOT typical of the problems you will see on the Data Structures tests and the final exam.
 The Data Structures test questions will not focus on "tricks" of C++ syntax, but rather on bigger picture, fundamental concepts of Data Structures theory and practice.

-Be sure to click through the other pages linked in the upper right menu.
+Be sure to click through the other pages linked on the left sidebar menu.